Hardly had a meaningful save to make, but made absolutely no mistake with the routine tasks required of him.

 Should have opened the scoring in the opening minute of the game after latching onto a Javier Pastore pass in space, but scuffed his shot with only the keeper to beat.
 Drifted to the periphery of the game at times and was replaced in the second half.

-One will suspect that he will be forced to do a lot more dirty work against Barcelona should he play against the Catalans in midweek, but the midfielder still worked hard providing the defence with a good degree of protection when Montpellier attacked.
+One will suspect that he will be forced to do a lot more dirty work against Barcelona should he play against the Catalans in midweek, but the midfielder still worked hard providing the defense with a good degree of protection when Montpellier attacked.

 Played in Clement Chantome for a fantastic opportunity that could have broken the deadlock with barely a minute gone.
-But that was about as good as it got for him as he struggled to take apart the defence thereafter.
+But that was about as good as it got for him as he struggled to take apart the defense thereafter.

 Kept the ball moving with precision and purpose throughout the attacking third of the pitch.
-Set up Zlatan Ibrahimovic for a great chance with a perfectly-weighted through ball, and was usually a threat to unlock the defence, despite fading somewhat in the second half.
+Set up Zlatan Ibrahimovic for a great chance with a perfectly-weighted through ball, and was usually a threat to unlock the defense, despite fading somewhat in the second half.

 His deliveries from dead ball situations provided a useful weapon for the home side, as both Thiago Silva and Alex were almost beneficiaries of his set-piece accuracy.
 Played his part in the all important winner, with a useful pass to free Ibrahimovic in space.